balewgize/addis-laptop/README.md

 # Addis Laptop

-Find the best laptop deals from Ethiopian Telegram channels.
+Find the best laptop deals from Telegram channels.

-A Telegram bot that scrapes laptop listings from Ethiopian tech channels, extracts specs using LLM, and provides intelligent search and AI-powered recommendations.
+A Telegram bot that scrapes laptop listings from tech channels, extracts specs using LLM, and provides intelligent search and AI-powered recommendations.

 ## Features